docker/extensions-sdk/docs/tutorials/minimal-frontend-extension.md

 ## What's next?

-See the next [tutorial](../ui-extension/) to create a UI extension based on ReactJS or check the rest of tutorials.
+See the next [tutorial](../minimal-backend-extension) to create a minimal backend extension.